-1 (3) A permit data sheet shall be submitted to Ecology with each shoreline permit.
-The permit data sheet form shall be consistent with WAC 173-27-990.
-2 3 Review Process 29.01.800 4 After the City's approval of a Shoreline Special Use or Variance Permit, the City (1) 5 shall submit the permit to Ecology for approval, approval with conditions, or denial.
-Ecology shall render and transmit to the City and the applicant its final 6 decision approving, approving with conditions, or disapproving the permit within 7 8 30 days of the date of submittal by the City pursuant to WAC 173-27-110.
-9 (2) Ecology shall review the complete file submitted by the City on Shoreline Special 10 Use or Variance Permits and any other information submitted or available that is 11 relevant to the application.
-Ecology shall base its determination to approve, 12 approve with conditions, or deny a Special Use Permit or Variance Permit on 13 consistency with the policy and provisions of the SMA and except as provided in 14 WAC 173-27-210 and the criteria in WAC 173-27-160 and 173-27-170.
-15 (3) The City shall provide timely notification of the Ecology's final decision to those 16 interested persons having requested notification from local government pursuant 17 to WAC 173-27-130.
-18 29.01.810 Appeals 19 Appeals of Shoreline Permit Decisions.
-The City's decisions on shoreline permits (1) 20 may be appealed to the following bodies in this sequence: 21 (a) Pasco City Council in accordance with PMC 25.86.080.
-22 (b) State Shorelines Hearings Board (SHB) in Tumwater.
-23 (c) SHB decisions may be appealed to superior court.
-24 (d) Superior court decisions may be appealed to the Court of Appeals.
-25 Appeals Court decisions may be appealed to the Washington Supreme (e) 26 Court.
-27 Appeals to the SHB and courts are governed by RCW 90.58.180, (f) RCW 43.21B.001, RCW 34.05 Part V, and WAC 461.08.
-28 29 (2) All requests for review of any final permit decisions under RCW 90.58 and 30 WAC 173-27 are governed by the procedures established in RCW 90.58.180, 31 WAC 461-08, and the rules of practice and procedure of the SHB.
+- (1) Appeals of Shoreline Permit Decisions.
+The City's decisions on shoreline permits may be appealed to the following bodies in this sequence: - (a) Pasco City Council in accordance with PMC 25.86.080. - (b) State Shorelines Hearings Board (SHB) in Tumwater. - (c) SHB decisions may be appealed to superior court. - (d) Superior court decisions may be appealed to the Court of Appeals. - (e) Appeals Court decisions may be appealed to the Washington Supreme Court. - (f) Appeals to the SHB and courts are governed by RCW 90.58.180, RCW 43.21B.001, RCW 34.05 Part V, and WAC 461.08. - (2) All requests for review of any final permit decisions under RCW 90.58 and WAC 173-27 are governed by the procedures established in RCW 90.58.180, WAC 461-08, and the rules of practice and procedure of the SHB.

+29.01.820 Amendments to Permits

+- (1) A permit revision is required whenever the applicant proposes substantive changes to the design, terms, or conditions of a project from that which is approved in the permit.
+Changes are substantive if they materially alter the project in a manner that relates to its conformance to the terms and conditions of the permit, the SMP, and/or the policies and provisions of RCW 90.58.
+Changes that are not substantive in effect do not require approval of a revision. - (2) Revisions to permits shall be considered consistent with WAC 173-27-100.

+29.01.830 Enforcement
-1 29.01.820 Amendments to Permits 2 (1) A permit revision is required whenever the applicant proposes substantive 3 changes to the design, terms, or conditions of a project from that which is 4 approved in the permit.
-Changes are substantive if they materially alter the project 5 in a manner that relates to its conformance to the terms and conditions of the permit, the SMP, and/or the policies and provisions of RCW 90.58.
-Changes that 6 7 are not substantive in effect do not require approval of a revision.
-8 (2) Revisions to permits shall be considered consistent with WAC 173-27-100.
-9 29.01.830 Enforcement 10 (1) The SMA provides for a cooperative program between the City and Ecology to 11 implement and enforce the provisions of the SMA and this SMP.
-This section 12 provides for a variety of means of enforcement, including civil and criminal 13 penalties, orders to cease and desist, and orders to take corrective action, in accordance with WAC 173-27-270, 173-27-280, 173-27-290, and 173-27-300, 14 15 and PMC 25.08.
-The enforcement means and penalties provided herein are not 16 exclusive and may be taken or imposed in conjunction with, or in addition to, any 17 other civil enforcement actions and civil penalties, injunctive or declaratory relief, 18 criminal prosecution, actions to recover civil or criminal penalties, or any other 19 action or sanction authorized by this section, or any other provision of the PMC, 20 or any other provision of state or federal law and regulation.
-21 (2) The Shoreline Administrator, with the assistance of the City Attorney, shall have 22 authority to commence and prosecute any enforcement action authorized by this 23 section.
-In determining the appropriate enforcement actions to be commenced and 24 prosecuted, the Shoreline Administrator shall consider the following factors: 25 The nature of the violation; (a) The extent of damage or potential future risk to the shoreline environment 26 (b) 27 and its ecological functions or to the public health and safety, caused by or resulting from, whether directly or indirectly, the alleged violation; 28 29 (c) The existence of knowledge, intent, or malice on behalf of the violator; 30 The economic benefit or advantage that accrued to the violator(s) as a (d) 31 result of the violation; and 32 (e) The estimated actions and costs of providing adequate mitigation, restoration, rehabilitation, or enhancement to repair or minimize any 33 34 substantial adverse impacts upon the shoreline environment and its 35 ecological functions or the public health and safety.

-The Shoreline Administrator may commence and prosecute enforcement action jointly with Ecology.
+- (1) The SMA provides for a cooperative program between the City and Ecology to implement and enforce the provisions of the SMA and this SMP.
+This section provides for a variety of means of enforcement, including civil and criminal penalties, orders to cease and desist, and orders to take corrective action, in accordance with WAC 173-27-270, 173-27-280, 173-27-290, and 173-27-300, and PMC 25.08.
+The enforcement means and penalties provided herein are not exclusive and may be taken or imposed in conjunction with, or in addition to, any other civil enforcement actions and civil penalties, injunctive or declaratory relief, criminal prosecution, actions to recover civil or criminal penalties, or any other action or sanction authorized by this section, or any other provision of the PMC, or any other provision of state or federal law and regulation. - (2) The Shoreline Administrator, with the assistance of the City Attorney, shall have authority to commence and prosecute any enforcement action authorized by this section.
+In determining the appropriate enforcement actions to be commenced and prosecuted, the Shoreline Administrator shall consider the following factors: - (a) The nature of the violation; - (b) The extent of damage or potential future risk to the shoreline environment and its ecological functions or to the public health and safety, caused by or resulting from, whether directly or indirectly, the alleged violation; - (c) The existence of knowledge, intent, or malice on behalf of the violator; - (d) The economic benefit or advantage that accrued to the violator(s) as a result of the violation; and - (e) The estimated actions and costs of providing adequate mitigation, restoration, rehabilitation, or enhancement to repair or minimize any substantial adverse impacts upon the shoreline environment and its ecological functions or the public health and safety. - (3) The Shoreline Administrator may commence and prosecute enforcement action jointly with Ecology.
 Pursuant to WAC 173-27, Ecology may initiate and prosecute enforcement action separate from the Shoreline Administrator.